 It is beneficial to plan ahead as some of the most desirable landmarks are booked for tours months in advance.
-Tours are accomodated on a first come, first served basis, and tour times and availability may vary throughout the year.
-For example, tours of the White House should be requested three months in advance.
+Tours are generally accommodated on a first come, first served basis, and tour times and availability may vary throughout the year.
+For example, tours of the White House should be requested at least three months in advance.

 Washington, D.C. has much to offer.
-Please refer to our Washington D.C.
-Guide to learn more about the city’s attractions and to find out what you are most interested in visiting.
+Visit the Washington D.C.
+Guide online to learn more about the city’s attractions and to find out what you are most interested in visiting.

 Accommodations and Transportation

 Please visit the Washington, DC Chamber of Commerce website for information about hotels in the area.